Amy Sherman-Palladino: Gilmore Girls: A Year in the Life (2016) and The Marvelous Mrs. Maisel (2017–2023)

-The Marvelous Mrs. Maisel

 In June 2016, Amazon ordered an hour-long pilot from Sherman-Palladino entitled The Marvelous Mrs. Maisel, about a 1950s housewife who decides to become one of the first female stand-up comics.
 On August 5, 2016, it was reported that Rachel Brosnahan had been cast in the lead role as Miriam "Midge" Maisel.
 Tony Shalhoub and Marin Hinkle were later cast as the parents of Brosnahan's character, Abe and Rose Weissman, with Michael Zegen joining as her husband, Joel Maisel.
 On March 2, 2017, Entertainment Weekly reported that Alex Borstein would be playing Susie Myerson.
 The Marvelous Mrs. Maisel was made available to watch on Amazon on March 17, 2017, as a part of Amazon Studios' spring pilot season, with viewers having the option to vote for it to be ordered to series.
 On April 10, 2017, it was announced that The Marvelous Mrs. Maisel had received an "unprecedented" two-season order from Amazon.
 The series was critically acclaimed; it won a Golden Globe Award for Best Television Series – Musical or Comedy at the 75th Golden Globe Awards, and a Peabody Award in "Entertainment" at the 77th Annual Peabody Awards.
 Sherman-Palladino won Primetime Emmy Awards for Outstanding Writing for a Comedy Series, Outstanding Directing for a Comedy Series and Outstanding Comedy Series at the 70th Primetime Emmy Awards for The Marvelous Mrs. Maisel.
 The success led to an overall deal at Amazon Studios.
 Its final season premiered in 2023.

-2023 to present
+2023–present

-Her subsequent series Étoile about ballet companies in New York and Paris premiered on Amazon in 2025, and was cancelled after one season, despite originally having been ordered for two seasons.
+Sherman-Palladino's subsequent series Étoile about ballet companies in New York and Paris premiered on Amazon in 2025, and was cancelled after one season, despite originally having been ordered for two seasons.
 In August 2025, it was reported that a film version of Eloise written by Sherman-Palladino was casting for the title role.